hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * iflt <check_value> <int_var_id> goto <label_id>

+  if int value in the int_var_id is less than check_value, then goto (ie pass program flow control to) specified label.

 * checkjump arg1 arg2 Label4LessThan Label4Equal Label4GreaterThan

   * __NEXT__ a implicit label identifying the next instuction/op in the program